 - 1. Decide whether to OBJSKY or OBJCAL mode. - 2.
 Decide for visitor (justification needed) or service mode. - 3.
 Use ETC to check exposure time - 4.
 Any special constraints needed (time-critical observations, etc.) ? - 5.
-Define calibration needs exceeding the standard calibrations as defined in the calibration plan. - 6.
+Define calibration needs over and above the standard calibrations as defined in the calibration plan. - 6.
 Compute time to be requested including overheads.